-Oberon STP is generally serviced by two (2) full-time and one (1) part-time operator.
-A relief operator is also available.
-Typical serviced hours at the STP are weekdays 06:54 to 16:00.
+Oberon STP is generally serviced by two (2) full-time operators.
+A third operator (trainee) will commence training and working on a full-time basis in Jan 2024.

-An operator is on-call for emergency situations.
+Typical serviced hours at the STP are weekdays 06:45 to 16:00.
+An operator is on call 24-7 for emergency situations.
+The operator on-call alternates between the operations staff on a weekly basis.